taskiq-python/taskiq/docs/guide/README.md

 For example, you have many heavy to calculate functions you want to execute on another server.
 You can implement interservice communication by yourself, or you can use Taskiq to make the job done easily.

 The core library doesn't have much functionality.
-It provides two built-in brokers, CLI, basic functionality for creating distributed tasks, and abstractions to extend the taskiq.
+It provides two built-in brokers, CLI, basic functionality for creating distributed tasks, and abstractions to extend taskiq.
 The main idea of taskiq is to make it modular and easy to extend.
-We have libraries for many possible use cases, but if you lack something, you can adopt taskiq to fit your needs.
+We have libraries for many possible use cases, but if you lack something, you can adapt taskiq to fit your needs.

 ## Why not use existing libraries?